directus/directus/docs/reference/api/rest/presets.md

 <div class="two-up">
 <div class="left">

-Presets hold the preferences of individual users of the platform.
+> Presets hold the preferences of individual users of the platform.
 This allows Directus to show and maintain custom item listings and bookmarks for users of the app.
+[Learn more about Presets](/concepts/collections/#collection-presets-bookmarks).

 </div>
 <div class="right">